Search

 19 Scrum

-s in is determined as follows: Infringement / stoppage Location of scrum Who throws in A knock forward or throw forward, apart from at a lineout.
+s in is determined as follows: Infringement / stoppage Location of scrum Who throws in A knock forward in the field of play or throw forward, apart from at a lineout.
 In the scrum zone at the point closest to the place of infringement.
 The non-offending team.
-A knock forward or throw forward at a lineout; incorrect thro ... e at the point closest to where the tackle or ruck took place.
-The team last moving forward.
-If neither tea
+A knock forward or throw forwar ... g forward.
+If neither team was moving forward, the attacking team.
+A maul that ends unsuccessfull

 18 Touch, quick throw and lineout